Join us!

 Video Section

-I’m Julia Carpi and I’m excited to continue as the executive video editor for spring 2023!
-The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing and editing.
-We publish video content ranging from student experiences at Tufts to news reports of events in the greater Boston area.
+We are Jake and Trey, and we’re excited to serve as the Executive Video Editors for spring 2025!
+The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing, and editing.
+We publish video content ranging from student experiences at Tufts to documentaries, to news reports of events in the greater Boston area.
+THIS semester specifically, we will be expanding from individual features to more consistent collaborations with the News section.
 The video section is uniquely flexible, both in terms of commitment and contribution.
-If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot me an email at [email protected].
+If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot us an email at video@tuftsdaily.com.

 Photo Section